turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 ## I5: Refactoring `Idea`

-There's a lot that is klunky about our implementation so far.
+There's a lot that is clunky about our implementation so far.

 ### How Ideas are Built